stefandee/invasion/README.md

 # Invasion
-Welcome to Invasion, a remake of an action/puzzle game called Quarth (or Block Hole), written in Pascal.
+Welcome to Invasion, an action-puzzle game similar to Quarth (or Block Hole), written in Pascal.
+The puzzle mechanics are slightly different than Quarth, as this was an attempt at a free shapes kind of game mode.

 This one was made in 1996 and is a collaboration with Stelian "Steli" Serban doing the artwork.
-It also features a new medieval-themed Wings of Sorrow logo, made by Steli.
+It also features a new medieval-themed Wings of Sorrow logo, made by him.

 Can't remember where I got the music from.